Seligmann/emote-info/README.md

 # EmoteInfo
 EmoteInfo provides user-level emote statistics based on traffic to https://www.destiny.gg/.
-This site will support https://www.twitch.tv/xqc in the future, and possibly more channels.
+Development for the chat at https://www.twitch.tv/xqc is currently in development.

 # Usage
 Simply search a valid username (e.g. `ze1ig`, `cake`) for a user from https://www.destiny.gg/ into the search bar.